 Advanced real-time filter by visa, region, value, weather & activity

 Currency: While Croatia is a part of the European Union, the country still doesn't use the euro as a common currency and the currency in use is the Croatian Kuna.
-Current conversion rate is available here.
+The current conversion rate is available here.

 Electricity: 230V AC electricity.
 Power outlets are round two-prong sockets (type F which also accepts type C and type E).
 Be sure to carry a universal travel adaptor so you can still use all your electronic devices.
 If you are from a country with 110V as a standard be aware that you will need a voltage converter.

 Safety: The crime rate in Croatia is relatively slow by European standards.
-Your main defence against petty theft is to exercise common sense and refrain from flaunting any luxury items.
-Routine police stops with a check on identity documents are common in Croatia and you should always carry your passport or driving licence.
+Your main defense against petty theft is to exercise common sense and refrain from flaunting any luxury items.
+Routine police stop with a check on identity documents are common in Croatia and you should always carry your passport or driving license.

 Your main health risk is likely to be getting sunburnt or suffer from a hangover after too much Croatian wine!
 However, tick-borne encephalitis can be a risk for hikers in northern forests.
 Medical care is generally acceptable in quality but you be prepared to pay in cash for all treatment.
 It's a good idea to review your insurance coverage before you leave to make sure it's adequate.
 We would suggest checking out either SafetyWing or World Nomads, for travel insurance as they have the best coverage for active travellers.

 Language: English is widely spoken, particularly by the younger generation and by those who work in tourism or live in tourist areas.
 Croatian is, of course, the country's official language and as such is known by everybody.
 In addition, Italian is not only widely spoken and understood but is also recognized as a co-official language in most of Istria, due to that region's history and the presence of ethnic Italian communities.